A Guide to Measuring the Effectiveness of Business Processes

 Process Quality Rate – Measure of how well a process meets quality standards and expectations

-Process Costing – The financial cost of a process which can be calculated in a number of ways.
+Process Costing – The financial cost of a process, which can be calculated in several ways.

-Weighted average costs – Add all the costs of the production period and divide by total units a very simple way to calculate process costs.
+Weighted average costs – Add all the costs of the production period and divide by total units.
+This is a straightforward way to calculate process costs.

 Standard Cost – Planned or budgeted costs, versus the actual costs.
 This cost is then compared to the actual costs.